 Can you under proof sourdough bread?

-If stages 1-6 are perfect then some breads work fantastically when they are under proofed.
+If stages 1-6 are perfect then some loaves of bread work fantastically when they are under proofed.
 A rise time of just 2 hours is possible and the bread doubles in size during baking and the crumb is deliciously open and gorgeous.

 For the best oven rise simple cutting is preferred to more intricate designs.
 You don’t want to let too much gas escape whilst you also don’t want to hold too much in as this makes the bread rip during the oven rise.